jostylr/role-dnd-hybrid/src/data.md

     - Hidden or invisible creatures do not get bonus on attack

     Charger
-    - 10ft+ charge leads to either +5 melee attack or 10 ft shove
+    - 10ft+ charge leads to advantage on melee attack or equal distant shove

     Crossbow Expert
     - You can fire multiple times per multiple attacks rule